Benedict Arnold (governor): Terms as president

 Arnold became president at a crucial time in Rhode Island's history.
-Tremendous political change was occurring in England, and this resulted in significant changes and opportunities for the little Colony of Rhode Island and Providence Plantations, which was constantly being harassed by its larger neighbors Massachusetts and Connecticut.
+Tremendous political change was occurring in England, and this resulted in significant changes and opportunities for the Colony of Rhode Island and Providence Plantations, which was constantly being harassed by its larger neighbors Massachusetts and Connecticut.
 Oliver Cromwell had been ruling in England since the overthrow and execution of King Charles I in 1649, but his death in 1658 marked the restoration of the monarchy, and Charles II ascended to the throne.
-The Colony of Rhode Island was quick to adjust to the new political reality, and the General Court of Commissioners met at Warwick on 18 October 1660 where two letters were read, one from Dr. Clarke telling of the Restoration, and one from His Majesty, containing the royal declaration and proclamation.
+The Colony of Rhode Island was quick to adjust to the new political reality, and the General Court of Commissioners met at Warwick on October 18, 1660, where two letters were read, one from Dr. Clarke telling of the Restoration, and one from His Majesty containing the royal declaration and proclamation.
 Leaders in the colony set aside a special day of proclamation so that the colonists could recognize the new king.

-Arnold was succeeded as president in 1660 by William Brenton, but continued for many years as a Commissioner, as well as an Assistant from 1660 to 1661.
+William Brenton succeeded Arnold as president in 1660, but Arnold continued as a Commissioner for many years, as well as an Assistant from 1660 to 1661.
 In these roles, he headed a committee to draft and send a new commission to Dr. Clarke, giving due credit to the King's father Charles I for the Patent of 1643 which gave the Colony of Rhode Island and Providence Plantations its official existence.
-Reference was made to "sundry obstructions" stemming from "claims of neighbors about us," referring to interests that both the Massachusetts Bay Colony and Connecticut Colony had on the greater Narragansett Bay area.
+He spoke of "sundry obstructions" stemming from "claims of neighbors about us," referring to interests that both the Massachusetts Bay Colony and Connecticut Colony had on the greater Narragansett Bay area.
 The document went on to include Dr. Clarke as the agent and attorney for the colony, and used deferential language toward "his most gracious and regall Majesty, Charles the Second, by the Grace of God, the most mighty and potent King of England."

 In this commission, the four towns of the Rhode Island colony declared their "unfayned affection" for the new king.
-The commission also armed Dr. Clarke, the able diplomat, with what he needed to fulfill his mission.
-He wrote a well-crafted letter on behalf of the colony asking for an experiment in liberty where the colony would become "a Republic of Liberty under Law, in which every man is king and no man subject."
+The commission also armed Dr. Clarke with what he needed to fulfill his mission.
+He wrote a letter on behalf of the colony asking for an experiment in liberty where the colony would become "a Republic of Liberty under Law, in which every man is king and no man subject."